RohiniSangeetha/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-In this project I have employed Bayesian Classifier algorithm
+In this project I have employed Bayesian Classifier algorithm beacuse it is a binary classification task

 # BAYESIAN CLASSIFIER ALGORITHM
 A Bayesian classifier is a statistical classification algorithm based on Bayes' theorem, a fundamental concept in probability theory.